isonaj/anthonyison.com/source/_posts/so-cloudflare.md

 ---
 title: So...
 Cloudflare...
 tags: CDN
-image: /so-cloudflare/small_jakob-owens-1417197-unsplash.jpg
+image: /so-cloudflare/small_cover.jpg
-feature_img: jakob-owens-1417197-unsplash.jpg
+feature_img: cover.jpg
 date: 2019-05-05 20:40:42
 description:
 keywords:
 ---
 I went to a great talk by Troy Hunt in Brisbane a while ago.
 Well, it was great at the time.
-It didn't take long before I started to realise that most of the struggles I've had with HTTPS my blog could have actually been side stepped quite nicely by using [Cloudflare](https://www.cloudflare.com/).
+It didn't take long before I started to realise that most of the struggles I've had with HTTPS on my blog could have actually been side stepped quite nicely by using [Cloudflare](https://www.cloudflare.com/).

 Let me be clear.
 This wasn't the first time I heard of Cloudflare.
 To be honest, I didn't actually know what it was before now though, and Troy has a way of presenting things so that they seem really quite simple.
 Cloudflare seems to provide a service that just puts a bow on hosted services: Free SSL, CDN/caching, DNS, traffic management.
 Cloudflare aim to have an edge within 10ms of every client on the planet.